C0euss/Nocturnal-Username-Enumeration/README.md

 # Nocturnal-Username-Enumeration
-This is a script for the Nocturnal HTB machine to enumerate in the website.
+This script is for enumerating the users' website on the Nocturnal HTB machine.

 ## Usage:
-You need to register and login as a user to get se session cookie for the script to work. <br />
+You need to register and login as a user to get the session cookie for the script to work. <br />

 `python3 enumeration.py <cookie>`